 - DH 373W which meets the junior-level writing requirement (3 units)

 - DH 474C which meets the senior capstone requirement (3 units)

 Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 123 units of credit.

 Be aware that some courses may have prerequisites that you must also take.
 For prerequisite information click on the course or see your advisor.

 - PROGRAM FEE INFORMATION

 Program fees are established by the Arizona Board of Regents (ABOR).
-A program fee of $2000 per year ($1000 per semester/$800 per summer semester) has been approved for this program.
+A program fee of $3700 per year has been approved for this program.
 The fee is divided and applied as $1350 for Fall/Spring terms and $1000 for Summer.